ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-interface-commands.md

 ---
 # FBSQL interface command reference

-Interface commands are also known as **meta commands** and are executable from the FBSQL interface.
+Interface commands are executable from the FBSQL interface and also known as:
+* meta-commands
+* slash or backslash commands

 ## Before you begin